Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Related work

 \subsection{Dynamic Field Theory}

-In this work, we model the different cognitive process with neural dynamics and more especially Dynamic Field Theory (DFT) \cite{schoner2016dynamic}.
-By doing so, the system exhibits a range of different behaviors by only tuning the intrinsic parameters of the neural fields.
+In this work, we model the different cognitive processes with neural dynamics and, more especially, Dynamic Field Theory (DFT) \cite{schoner2016dynamic}.
+By doing so, the system exhibits a range of different behaviors by tuning only the intrinsic parameters of the neural fields.
 The theoretical framework mathematically models the evolution and activity in time of large populations of neurons.
-The approach has been successful to model complex cognitive processed, such as visual working memory \cite{BussMagnottaPennyEtAl2021}, intentionality \cite{TekulveSchoner2020} or motor habituation \cite{AerdkerFengSchoner2022}.
-The formulation and implementation of DFT is provided in the Appendix \ref{app:dft}.
-Regarding the modelling of motions, we adopted the dynamic movement primitive framework.
+The approach has been successful in modeling complex cognitive functions, such as visual working memory \cite{BussMagnottaPennyEtAl2021}, intentionality \cite{TekulveSchoner2020}, or motor habituation \cite{AerdkerFengSchoner2022}.
+The formulation and implementation of DFT are provided in the Appendix \ref{app:dft}.
+Regarding the modeling of motions, we adopted the dynamic movement primitive framework.